primaryodors/primarydock/PREDICTION.md

 # Predicting Receptor Responses to Ligands

-At this time, no method yet exists to accurately identify agonist and non-agonist ligands from PrimaryDock output.
+At this time, no method yet exists to accurately distinguish agonist from non-agonist ligands using PrimaryDock output.
-To the best of our knowledge, either no one has developed this capability, or they have not released it to the public.
-Nevertheless, we continue to strive towards accurate predictions of GPCR agonism by odorants.
+To the best of our knowledge, either no one has developed the capability to make such predictions, or no accurate prediction making utility has been released to the public.
+Therefore, we continue to strive towards accurate predictions of GPCR agonism by odorants.

 # Prediction Methods